 The Swedish Secretariat for Gender Research is working to survey and analyse the prevalence of, causes of and consequences of hate and threats made towards those who work in higher education.
 The aim is to improve preventive efforts and provide greater support for those exposed to hate and threats.
 This work is being carried out in partnership with actors in the higher education sector and in dialogue with actors from associated sectors.

-Survey on prevalence
+Survey and analysis on prevalence

 Dialogue and collaboration